OSEL-DAM/HARAM_RST/README.md

 ### New Cases Plot

 This tab shows the number of new cases (infections) over time.
 From the manuscript this is the variable *T*.
-This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>T</kbd>.
+This tab can be accessed by pressing <kbd>Ctrl</kbd> + <kbd>T</kbd>.

 ### Active Cases Plot

 This tab shows the number of active cases (infections) over time.
 From the manuscript this is the variable *I*.
-This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>I</kbd>.
+This tab can be accessed by pressing <kbd>Ctrl</kbd> + <kbd>I</kbd>.

 ### Normalized Spread Function Plot

 This tab shows the normalized spread function.
-From the manuscript this is the variable lowercase delta normalized to the the initial delta or *δ/δ<sub>0</sub>*.
-This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>D</kbd>.
+From the manuscript this is the variable lowercase delta normalized to the the initial delta, or *δ/δ<sub>0</sub>*.
+This tab can be accessed by pressing <kbd>Ctrl</kbd> + <kbd>D</kbd>.
 Only baseline data is plotted as that what was presented in the publications.

 ### Known Issue with Plots

-Sometimes after running the model the color the wedge or error bars (if enabled) do not match up to the colors the variable they correspond to.
+Sometimes after running the model the color the wedge or error bars (if enabled) do not match up to the colors of the variable they correspond to.
 While the data itself is correct, it can cause confusion when looking at the plot to determine which error bars or wedge plot belong to which variable.
 Sometimes rerunning the model can fix the issue and or changing the inputs, running it, change them back and it again.
 If this fails, feel free to export the data (See [Exporting Data](#output---export-data)) and plot it in external plotting software such as Excel.

 ## Output - Bound Plot Options / Slider

 ![Plot Options Slider of the GUI](./imgs/plotOptions.png)

-When ran the with UQ, the plot will show selected variable (based on the tab selected) along with an upper and lower bounds for each values.
-This section allows for changing the view of those upper and lower bound on the plot.
+When run the with UQ, the plot will show selected variable (based on the tab selected) along with an upper and lower bound for each values.
+This section allows for changing the view of the upper and lower bound on the plot.

 ### Plot Options Buttons

-The Plot Option button or Bound Plot options allows to either show a wedge on the plot that shows the upper and lower bounds (`Wedge`), error bars that show the upper and lower bounds (`Error Bars`), or no bound plot options (`None`).
+The Plot Option button or Bound Plot option allows the user to either show a wedge on the plot that shows the upper and lower bound (`Wedge`), error bars that show the upper and lower bounds (`Error Bars`), or no bound plot options (`None`).
 This option is disabled when UQ is not run from the analysis.

 ### Bound Plot Slider